Common upload and proof issues

 PDF proof upload fails due to security settings

-Possible cause: The PDF has restricted permissions
+Possible cause: The PDF has restricted permissions.
+File permissions must allow content extraction and printing.

 How to check: